 More News Posts

-Academic unit: Computer Science Category of appointment: Preliminary (Tenure-Track) Field of specialization: Data Science/Data Analytics/AI/Systems Rank/Position title: Assistant Professor – 4 POSITIONS Start date: July 1, 2018 Closing date for...
+Academic Unit: Systems and Computer Engineering Category of Appointment: Preliminary (Tenure-Track) Field of Specialization: Cybersecurity Rank/Position Title: Assistant Professor Start Date: July 1, 2019 Closing Date: Consideration of applications will...
 More

 Assistant Professor – Linguistics and Language Studies (Pyscholinguistics and Communication Disorders)